rmello4d/TheSustainableDeveloper/backlog.md

 Over the years, our society has raised consciousness about being active and about exercising our body.
 These messages are important and useful.

-In the other hand, from an energy point of view, muscles are gas-guzzlers
+In the other hand, from an energy point of view, muscles are gas-guzzlers.
+Use them and you will have to pay a prices.
+If we are tackling self-sutainability, naturally, muscles are our first target.

+Just as comparison, lets check